Alcantn1/employee-tracker/README.md

 Open the terminal and navigate to the project's directory.

-Run the following command:node index.js
+Run the following command:node index.js or npm start.

 You will be presented with a menu of options to choose from:
 View all departments